 This goes beyond my kids feeling comfortable enough to walk in and use the potty while I’m taking a shower or casual nudity while we get dressed.
 This goes beyond being bare.

 Normalizing nakedness is also about feeling good in things like swimsuits, shorts, and crop tops.
 Too often do I hear someone say they are working on a “summer body” or trying to get a “bikini body.”
 Let’s break that belief.

-All bodies are bikini bodies.
-All bodies are good bodies.
-All bodies are beautiful.
+All bodies are bikini bodies, and all bodies are good bodies.

 I want my kids to learn this as they get older, but this is also important for everyone.
 You don’t have to be a parent to be apart of normalizing nakedness.
 Learning to love yourself and your body is for any age and stage of life.

 In college, I would watch the Victoria’s Secret fashion show every year.
 I’d make snacks and get cozy.
 Every year, I would also lightly pick at my snacks and hate on myself for not looking like those women.
 I would look up their diets and workout plans.
 Also, I would go to the gym until I was sick.
 I just wanted to look like them.

 Whether wearing undies or a swim suit, I wanted that look.
 Victoria’s Secret was the first place I got a credit card.
 I still buy perfumes and gift sets there at the holidays.
 It wasn’t until recently that I felt unwelcome.
 I asked about a bra size, and they were out.
 The lady told me I should go someone that caters to plus-size women for a bigger selection.
 Her face was a cross between apologetic and critical.

 In that moment, I realized that they do promote something that isn’t easily attainable, and not everyone can shop there.
 I would never shame someone for being thin, so why shame for the opposite.
 I own a lot of VS stuff, and I find myself wearing it all less and less now.